Rithie/snowballing-ms/README.md

 # Snowballing-ms

+## Angular 2 + Electron

 ### Description

-This project aims to improve researcher's job while doing their bibliographic reviews by using the snowballing technique.
+This Angular 2 and Electron app that app aims to improve researcher's job while doing their bibliographic reviews by using the snowballing technique.
+The algorithm crawls through papers references build a graph to further analysis.

 **What is Snowball Sampling?**